bixbyjs/bixby-pki/README.md

-In clustered environments, where multiple processes on separate systems need access to a shared key store, the file system must be a shared file system mounted an by all systems requiring access.
+In clustered environments, where multiple processes on separate systems need access to a shared key store, the file system must be a shared file system mounted by all systems requiring access.
 Alternatively, a backend designed for shared network access can be used.

 #### Rotator